 Do You Have Pre-Diabetes?

-Prediabetes means a person has a higher than normal blood sugar level, but it is not yet high enough to be considered type 2 diabetes.
-According to the CDC, approximately 96 million American adults—more than 1 in 3—have prediabetes (PD).
+Prediabetes means a person has a higher-than-normal blood sugar level but it is not yet high enough to be considered type 2 diabetes.
+According to the CDC, more than 1 in 3 Americans have prediabetes (PD).
 Of those individuals with prediabetes, more than 80% do not know they have it.
-If untreated, 37% of the individuals with prediabetes may have diabetes in four years.
-This condition significantly increases the risk of developing type 2 diabetes, kidney damage, and cardiovascular diseases.
-So, prediabetes is a serious business indeed!
+If untreated, 37% of the individuals with prediabetes may have diabetes in four years and up to 70% of prediabetic persons will develop diabetes during their lifetime.
+Prediabetes significantly increases the risk of developing type 2 diabetes, kidney damage, and cardiovascular diseases.
+So, this is serious business indeed!
+This blog will teach you nine science-backed, natural strategies to reverse prediabetes.

 Test Results Speak Volumes: